Proposed Ohio ballot issue would require 60% majority for all constitutional amendments

 Opponents say this resolution is politically motivated to block future citizen-led ballot issues, such as a measure to protect abortion rights or legalize recreational marijuana.

-Katy Shanahan is adviser for Equal Districts Coalition, a group of organizations that are against gerrymandering and “democracy defense.”
+Katy Shanahan is adviser for Equal Districts Coalition, a group of organizations that are against gerrymandering and fights for direct democracy.
 She said the resolution would raise the bar on citizens who would want to bypass the legislature in order to create policy.

 “What's clear here is that this is an effort to block the people of Ohio's ability to amend our constitution and to ensure that we can enshrine rights and protections for the people that obviously Ohio Republicans don't want us to have,” said Shanahan.